rorschachwilpeng/casa0014_chrono_lumina/README.md

 ## Background
 #### The Great Illusion: Busyness as Productivity
-For knowledge workers in today's hectic work setting, the challenge of deeply focusing on tasks, a concept Dr. Cal Newport discusses in his book "Deep Work," is all too common.
+Forrr knowledge workers in today's hectic work setting, the challenge of deeply focusing on tasks, a concept Dr. Cal Newport discusses in his book "Deep Work," is all too common.
 This difficulty arises because it's often unclear how to measure the value of each person's contributions to their job.
 As a result, there's a tendency to follow the path of least effort, which might make us appear busy but doesn't always lead to productivity or meaningful results.

 #### The Time Mastery: The Pomodoro Technique